 Here is one of the most hope filled sentences in the Old Testament – But Noah found favor in the eyes of the Lord.

-And although Noah isn’t our ultimate hero, and he won’t break the curse of sin, in his time he will bring rest to all that are found in him.
+And although Noah isn’t our ultimate hero, and he won’t break the curse of sin, in this moment in time he will bring rest to all that are found in him.

 Genesis 7:1.
 Then the Lord said to Noah, “Go into the ark, you and all your household, for I have seen that you are righteous before me in this generation.”